Updated Screening Test

 - Sores, lumps, blisters, rashes or warts on or around the genitals

 Following an abnormal Pap smear, the next step is further testing to confirm the cause of the abnormal cells.
-A repeat Pap smear or test for human papilloma virus (HPV), a major risk factor for cervical cancer, may also be recommended.
+A repeat Pap smear, Cervical Screening Test for HPV and colposcopy are all means for confirmation of abnormal cell changes.

-- Cryosurgery: It involves freezing the abnormal cells which are then surgically removed.
+- Cryosurgery: This involves freezing the abnormal cells which are then surgically removed.

-- Cone biopsy or LEEP procedure: In this procedure, a triangle segment of cervical tissue including abnormal cells is removed by specially designed instruments for evaluation.
+- Cone biopsy or LEEP procedure: In this procedure, a triangular segment of cervical tissue, including the abnormal cells, is removed by specially designed instrument.